liutis6/Word-frequency-and-length-counter-with-sorting/README.md

 - Run "main.py"
     - Change "settings.json" if needed

+## Structure
+- main.py - blunt method to run the entire program
+- settings.json - holds the settings for the program to accomodate
+- data - holds the input and output files
+- src - holds all of the files to make the program work
+- tests - stores test cases for different sorting variations

 ## TODO:
 * Read file
     * Filter text by removing punctuation and making it all lower case.